 Call it puppy fat, sympathy weight from a recent pregnancy, just a few love handles – it really doesn’t matter.
 If your pup can’t see his paws, he isn’t just big boned, he’s fat.
 In a world obsessed with thinness, even plus-sized pups are not exempt.
 And for good reason too.
-Just look at the risks up to 40% (that’s 17 millions US dogs) face for those extra pounds: Osteoarthritis, heart disease, respiratory conditions, heat and exercise intolerance, and the worst of one all, shorter life.
+Just look at the risks up to 40% (that’s 17 million U.S. dogs) face for those extra pounds: Osteoarthritis, heart disease, respiratory conditions, heat and exercise intolerance, and the worst of one all, shorter life.
 And don’t get us started on his modeling prospects.

-If you suspect that your dog is packing on a few too many these days, check out the latest tool from Pfizer.
-The BARC survey, short for Body Assessment Rating for Canines, gives you the facts on your dog’s risk so you’re ready to work with your vet on a weight reduction plan.
+If you suspect that your dog is packing on a few too many pounds these days, check out the ‘Body Condition Scoring’ chart at www.petobesityprevention.org and see their listing of ideal weight ranges for dogs by breed to get a sense of the proper weight for your dog.
+With facts on your dog’s risk for obesity, you’re ready to work with your vet on a weight reduction plan.

-Don’t Crash.
 Just like us, pups need a slow, steady weight loss to stay healthy and maintain the loss.

-Talk to your Vet.
 Since certain medical conditions contribute to weight gain, talk to your vet before putting your pup on a diet.

-Measure Food.
 If your pup is obsessed with treats, make sure to measure his food and try holding back 1/8 of the serving to divvy out later.
 This way he’ll still get a few nibbles during the day without binging on high calories table scraps.

-Snack Right.
 Offer up healthy bites like apple slices and carrots when you can’t resist those pleading eyes.

-Start Slow.
 Work up to a more active lifestyle for your dog.
 Your vet can help set exercise guidelines that consider his muscle, joint, heart and respiratory conditions.
 In general, a good start would be a 20-30 minute leash walk each day or a swim for more obese dogs.

-Get Everybody on Board.
 Don’t let your pup’s plan get derailed by other family members or friends.
 A few hearty treats from the neighbor kids could throw off his diet.
 Get everyone involved for true success.

-Make it Stick.
 Once the pounds are gone, keep up the exercise and measuring his food.
 This way, it won’t be easy to slip back into old habits again.

-Lean more about canine obesity.
+Learn more about canine obesity.